Nebulanomi/05.Azure_Networking_Exercises/README.md

     8. Verified the "Effective Routes" on the NIC of the new VM for "Peered vNET".
     9. Altered the NSG to allow SSH to the new VMs public IP.
     10. Accessed the "Vnet2" VM with its public IP and pinged the "Hub" VM's private IP.
-    11. Accessed the "Vnet2" VM with its public IP and could not ping the "Mgmt" VM's private IP.
+    11. Accessed the "Vnet2" VM with its public IP and verified that I couldn't ping the "Mgmt" VM's private IP.
         Note: It doesnt work because transitive peering is not allowed.

 #### [06.
 NVA CSR1000v:](https://github.com/binals/azurenetworking/blob/master/Lab%2006%20NVA%20CSR1000v.pdf)